Translations of this article are available.

 For a more detailed description of CSS rules, see for example CSS Beginner’s Guide, CSS from the Ground Up or a CSS book.

-When starting out with CSS, it’s common to make the mistake of using unnecessary XHTML elements, superfluous classes, and extra <div> elements.
+elements.
 This doesn’t necessarily mean that the code will be invalid, but it counteracts one of the reasons of separating structure from presentation; to get simpler, cleaner markup.

-An example of using unnecessary XHTML elements:
+An example of using unnecessary HTML elements:

 <h3><em>Headline</em></h3>

-If you want to make the headline italic, use CSS to restyle the <h3>< element:
+If you want to make the headline italic, use CSS to restyle the h3

 Superfluous usage of classes can look like this: